Cong MPs, legislators in K'taka to use LAD fund for procurement of vaccines: Siddaramaiah | Politics

 The two leaders flayed Union Minister for Chemicals and Fertilisers D V Sadananda Gowda for his 'suicide by hanging' remark.

-Gowda on Thursday had sought to know whether people in the government should hang themselves for their failure to produce vaccines as directed by the government.
+Gowda on Thursday had sought to know whether people in the government should hang themselves for their failure to produce vaccines as directed by the court.

 Following the alarming rise in infections in the state, the demand for COVID vaccines has grown manifold.